 The Chinese government has taken a leading role in promoting automation.
 In a 2014 speech to the Chinese Academy of Sciences, President Xi Jinping called for an indigenous “robot revolution” with the goal of “capturing markets in many places.”
-Robotics is also listed as a priority under Made in China 2025, which is an initiative launched in 2015 that aims at comprehensively upgrading Chinese industry.
+Robotics is also listed as a priority under Made in China 2025, which is an initiative launched in 2015 that aims to comprehensively upgrade Chinese industry.

 Low interest loans, tax relief, and other incentives are being offered to encourage growth in robotics, AI, and other key areas.
 There is some indication that these incentives may already be paying early dividends.
 The number of robot manufacturers in China doubled from 400 to more than 800 between 2014 and 2016.
 However, many of these companies focus on the lower end of the robotics manufacturing chain, which limits the potential economic gains for China.
 According to Xinhua, 1,686 new robotic companies were established in 2017, which may prove a promising sign for the country’s “robot revolution.”

 In addition to attractive domestic financing, China has sought to acquire foreign robotics and AI firms to hasten its transition toward automation.
 This effort was outlined in Made in China 2025, which underscored the government’s “support [for] enterprises to perform mergers, equity investment and venture capital investment overseas.”
 One such acquisition was electrical appliance manufacturer Midea’s takeover of German robotics firm KUKA in 2017.
 The deal precipitated widespread backlash in Germany due to public concern that Beijing would be acquiring technologies vital to Germany’s economic competitiveness.

 Local governments in China are also offering generous subsidies and financing options.
 Guangdong Province, for instance, has pledged roughly $138 billion (943 billion yuan) to expand the local robotics industry and encourage companies to automate.
 Dongguan is reported to have replaced 200,000 workers with robots and invested nearly $30 million (200 million yuan) in automation.
 Guangzhou, one of China’s industrial powerhouses, aims to automate four-fifths of its workforce by 2020.